-F. The IRB shall apply additional criteria during the review of research involving Excelsior College prospective and enrolled students, faculty, staff or alumni.
+F. The IRB shall apply additional criteria during the review of research involving Excelsior prospective and enrolled students, faculty, staff or alumni.

 Planning a Research Project

-When an investigator plans to conduct research involving human participants, he/she is advised to contact the chair of the IRB (or a designee) who also functions as the research participants research officer as early as possible.
+When an investigator plans to conduct research involving human participants, they are advised to contact the chair of the IRB (or a designee) who also functions as the research participants research officer as early as possible.
 Email them at IRB@excelsior.edu.
 Aspects of a project which may be problematic can be discussed and alternative procedures suggested.
 At this point, the research often can be designed in a way which will facilitate approval.

-The Principal Investigator (PI) must participate in a Protecting research participants training session that is conducted or approved by the Health and Human Services/NIH.
+The Principal Investigator (PI) must participate in a Protecting research participants training session that is approved by the Health and Human Services/NIH.
 The PI must submit a certificate of completion that is not over 3 years old.

 Determining Research Participants Involvement

 The initial determination as to whether a research project should be considered participant research should be made by the investigator.
-He/she should consult the IRB chair (or designee) for advice on this question.
+They should consult the IRB chair (or designee) for advice on this question.
 Final authority for making this determination rests with the IRB or its designee.

-Once it has been determined that an activity is to be considered participant research, it will be reviewed under one of four categories: Each researcher should make the initial determination regarding the appropriate category of review, although the IRB or its designee may require review under another category.
+Once it has been determined that an activity is to be considered participant research, it will be reviewed under one of four categories.
+Each researcher should make the initial determination regarding the appropriate category of review, although the IRB or its designee may require review under another category.
 The researcher can always request a higher level of review than that required.

 There are four types of IRB reviews: Exempt, Exempt Limited, Expedited, and Full, all of which require submission of an application.
-While the researcher is encouraged to identify the level of requested review, the IRB makes the final determination of review category.
+While the researcher is expected to identify the level of requested review, the IRB makes the final determination of review category.
 A brief description of each review type is given below.

-- Exempt Limited– A limited IRB review is a type of expedited review process required in the Revised Common Rule (January,2019).
+- Exempt Limited– A limited IRB review is a type of expedited review process required in the Revised Common Rule (January, 2019).
 Its purpose is to ensure confidentiality protections are in place with exempt research that involves the collection or use of sensitive, identifiable data.